BLATZ / FILTH

 2xCD - $12.00 | LP - $12.00 iTunesemusic

 Originally released in 1991 by Lookout!
 Records, the Shit Split reached many a Punk rocker, inspiring a legion of kids to fuck shit up!
-And now, after being unavailable for 18 months, this classic is back in print!
+And now, this classic is back in print!

 Blatz and Filth exploded out of the East Bay scene at 924 Gilman Street, home to Operation Ivy, Green Day, Crimpshrine, Rancid, Jawbreaker, and hundreds more.
 Blatz (featuring past and future members of The Gr'ups, The Criminals, The Frisk, Dead and Gone, Cypher In The Snow, and Subincision) took a raucous, slightly more melodic sound mashed with hair-raising female/male vocals, while Filth (formed out of the ashes of Isocracy & The Vagrants) featured razor-gargling vocals over super Punk guitars.